mayank0801/Mark-6-NeogCamp-BananaSpeak/readme.md

 # Banana speaks using vanilla javascript
+## About:

-- App converts text from english to minion's language.
+- App takes input as english from the user and converts text to minion's language.
-- Hosted link is added in the link section.
+- The converted text is fetch and displayed using api.
 - Used funtranslation API for translation.
+- Link for the app is [here](https://mark-6-banana-speak.netlify.app/).

+## Tech Stack used:
+1. HTML
+2. CSS
+3. JavaScript
+4. Netlify(for deployment)